maelchiotti/LocalMaterialNotes/README.md

 ## External imports

+> [!NOTE]
+> The conversion scripts are not part of the application at the moment, they must be run on a computer.

 The JSON import feature only supports JSON files created by the application.
 Scripts to convert exports from other applications to the format used by Material Notes are available in the [external_imports](docs/external_imports) directory.
 Please read [EXTERNAL_IMPORTS.md](docs/external_imports/EXTERNAL_IMPORTS.md) for more details.

 ## Pre-releases